IBE160/SG-Gruppe-A/docs/sprint-artifacts/1-2-user-account-creation.md

 -   E2E tests (not in scope for this story's `dev` phase) would be beneficial for full user flow validation.

 **Architectural Alignment:**
--   The implementation uses Next.js API Routes for backend functionality, aligning with the user's instruction "the app should live in the folder frontend" while still fulfilling the architectural requirements for Node.js, PostgreSQL, and bcrypt usage.
+-   The implementation uses Next.js API Routes for backend functionality, aligning with the user's instruction "the app should live in the folder frontend" while still fulfilling the architectural requirements for Node.js and PostgreSQL.

 **Security Notes:**
--   Password hashing is correctly implemented using bcrypt.
+-   Password hashing is handled by Supabase.
 -   Input validation with Zod adds a layer of security.

 **Best-Practices and References:**
 -   Modern Next.js App Router patterns (Client Components, API Routes).
 -   `zod` for schema validation.
--   `bcrypt` for secure password hashing.
+-   `@supabase/supabase-js` for authentication.

 **Action Items:**
 -   None.